St. George Village Botanical Garden – St. Croix

 Common Complaints

-Some visitors mention that parts of the garden can feel warm during midday.
-Others note that certain areas may be rustic or weathered.
+Some visitors mention that parts of the garden can feel warm during midday, and certain areas may appear rustic or weathered — a natural result of the historic ruins and open‑air environment.
 Even so, most travelers love the peaceful setting and the blend of history and nature.

 Final Thoughts